yorevs/homesetup/README.md

 To override or add customised stuff, you need to create a custom file as follows:

 ```
 ~/.colors           : To customize your colors
 ~/.env              : To customize your environment variables
 ~/.aliases          : To customize your aliases
 ~/.prompt           : To customize your prompt
 ~/.functions        : To customize your functions
 ~/.profile          : To customize your profile
 ~/.path             : To customize your paths
+~/.bash_aliasdef    : To customize your alias definitions
 ```

 ### 4. Aliases